 Rest assured that if your man wants to open up emotionally, he will when he is ready.

-Let him know that you are always available to listen to him if he wants to open up.
-Then really listen to him.
+Let him know that you are always available to listen to him if he wants to open up, and then be patient.
+And when he does start a conversation, then really listen to him.